Kelly Tobenski, Director

 Jessica loves spending time with her husband and daughter.
 Her favorite thing to do with them is go on adventures and create fun crafts.

 Mary has a bachelor’s degree in Psychology and a master’s degree in Clinical Psychology with a concentration in Applied Behavior Analysis.
 She has worked as an RBT since 2018, gaining experience working with children and adults diagnosed with autism and other disabilities.
-Mary is currently pursuing her certification as a BCBA.
+Mary is a BCBA.

 “I have always had a passion for helping others.
 I primarily enjoy working with children and found interest in children with disabilities when I worked in a daycare and had a couple students with autism and ADHD.
 I began to grow more interested in ABA upon entering graduate school and studying the area more.